 Other useful phrases include:

-“I first developed [skill y] in [job x], but have honed it since in [mention jobs].”
+“I first developed [skill x] in [job/education/other], and have now honed it working in [mention job].”

-Once you have finished writing this section, go back over it to make sure that you have mentioned every skill and experience that is described as essential on the specification, as well as as many of the desirable ones as possible.
-If you haven’t mentioned all of the essential skills and experiences, there is a high chance your application will be rejected automatically.
+When you’ve finished writing everything, go back over it and make sure that you have mentioned every skill or piece of experience that is described as “essential” on the person specification, and as many as possible of the “desirable” ones.
+If you haven’t, your application will probably be rejected automatically.

-If possible, it can also be helpful if you can get somebody who knows something about the sector and/or job, to check your letter.
+It is also helpful if you can get somebody who knows something about the sector and/or job to check your letter.
 They may spot potential problems or suggest ways that you could tweak your letter for maximum effect.